tomsherborne/minotaur/README.md

 ### Tom Sherborne, Tom Hosking, Mirella Lapata
 ### @tomsherborne @tomhosking

-To appear in TACL 2023 and presented at EMNLP 2023.
-Read the ArXiv version [here](https://arxiv.org/abs/2307.04096)
+Read the article on MIT Press [here](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00611/118297/Optimal-Transport-Posterior-Alignment-for-Cross).

-This version of the `minotaur` codebase is for @evgeniiaraz
+This version of the `minotaur` codebase is originally made for @evgeniiaraz

 -------

-Hi Genie!

 This is a run down of the `minotaur` code to help you get started.
 This project uses [AllenNLP](https://github.com/allenai/allennlp) (RIP) and the full environment is in `requirements.txt`.

 You specify an experiment as a `json` config file and then run this using: